ronin-rb/ronin/README.md

 * A fully-loaded Ruby REPL.
 * An ecosystem of high-quality security related Ruby libraries, APIs, and commands.
-* A local web UI for exploring the database, performing recon/scans, and more.
+* A lightweight local web UI.

 ### What can you do with Ronin?